AbramsGroup/HTPolyNet/docs/source/example-tutorials/3-DGEBA-PACM/run.rst

     36749 36113
     36750 36114

 The purpose of this file is very simple:  The first column are atom indices **before** topology update, and the second column are indices **after** topology update.
-Remember that topology updating deletes sacrificial hydrogens, which means atoms are reindexed.
-This file allows is to match any atoms in pre-update ``gro`` and ``top`` files to those that exist downstream of a topology update.
+Remember that topology updating deletes sacrificial hydrogens, which means atoms are reindexed (since Gromacs requires sequential atom indexes).
+This file allows us to match any atoms in pre-update ``gro`` and ``top`` files to those that exist downstream of a topology update.
 Note that I've chosen to show a ``tail`` of this file to highlight the largest index differences.
 The post-update indexes also appear in the ``csv`` file showing all bonds.

 Again, the ``gro`` and ``top`` are proper Gromacs inputs, and the ``grx`` file tabulates all ``z``, ``cycle-idx``, and ``reactantName`` attributes.
 The ``json`` file represents the graph structure of the network on a resid basis in JSON format.